jakoberpf/terraform-zerotier-base-network/README.md

 # Zerotier Cluster Networks Module

-This module provisions two zerotier networks, one for internal and one for external traffic.
-This is mainly intendet to be used for kubernetes clusters.
+This module provisions a zerotier network.